tedmoore/schelp2/docs/Classes/TextView.md

 | `` | A Boolean. |

 ### `hasHorizontalScroller`
  Whether the horizontal scroller is shown.
-Note that if [#-autohidesScrollers](#-autohidesscrollers) is `true` the scroller may be hidden despite this variable being set to `true`.
-Since the TextView typically wraps text into the next line when a line reaches the edge of the view, the horizontal scroller may never be shown, unless [#-autohidesScrollers](#-autohidesscrollers) is `false`.
+Note that if [autohidesScrollers](#autohidesscrollers) is `true` the scroller may be hidden despite this variable being set to `true`.
+Since the TextView typically wraps text into the next line when a line reaches the edge of the view, the horizontal scroller may never be shown, unless [autohidesScrollers](#autohidesscrollers) is `false`.
 Defaults to `true`.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | A Boolean. |

 ### `hasVerticalScroller`
  Whether the vertical scroller is shown.
-Note that if [#-autohidesScrollers](#-autohidesscrollers) is `true` the scroller may be hidden despite this variable being set to `true`.
+Note that if [autohidesScrollers](#autohidesscrollers) is `true` the scroller may be hidden despite this variable being set to `true`.
 Defaults to `true`.**Arguments:**

 | Argument | Description |
 |----------|-------------|
 | `` | A Boolean. |

 ### `autohidesScrollers`
  Whether each of the scrollers will be automatically hidden if there is no use for it, i.e. the content is not scrollable in the direction of the scroller.
-If [#-hasHorizontalScroller](#-hashorizontalscroller) or [#-hasVerticalScroller](#-hasverticalscroller) is `false`, the respective scroller will always be hidden, regardless of this variable.
+If [hasHorizontalScroller](#hashorizontalscroller) or [hasVerticalScroller](#hasverticalscroller) is `false`, the respective scroller will always be hidden, regardless of this variable.
 Defaults to `true`.**Arguments:**

 | Argument | Description |
 |----------|-------------|